GregBroz/GregBroz/README.md

 - 👋 Hi, I’m @GregBroz
 - 👀 I’m interested in hunting, golf & kickball
-- 🌱 I’m currently learning about everything in the VA Lighthouse program.
+- 🌱 I’m currently learning about everything at OPM.
 - 💞️ I’m looking to collaborate on still just trying to get my feet wet as I am brand new to the program.
-- 📫 How to reach me on slack, greg.broz@oddball.io or gregory.broz@va.gov.
+- 📫 How to reach me on slack, greg.broz@oddball.io or gregory.broz@opm.gov.

 <!---
 GregBroz/GregBroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.